sovit-123/receipt_ocr/README.md

 After setting up the data in the above structure:

-* Prepare the text annotation files using Qwen2-VL 2B in full precision.
+* Prepare the text annotation files using the annotation notebooks in `notebooks/annot_notebooks` directory.
 These generated text files will act as our ground truth to train the smaller VLMs.
-For this run the code in `notebooks/qwen2_vl_ocr.ipynb` notebook.
+For example using, the `qwen2_5_vl_3b_ocr.ipynb` notebook will result all the annotations to be saved in `input/qwen2_5_vl_3b_annots` directory.
+You can modify this path in the notebook as well.
 * Then start the fine-tuning process by running the `notebooks/smol_vlm_sft_sroie.ipynb` notebook.
 * You can use the `notebooks/smolvlm_inference_ft.ipynb` to run inference using the trained adapters.

+**Currently best performing annotation creation model: Qwen2.5-VL 3B:**

+* Training data CER compared to the case insensitive SROIE v2 box texts: 0.279
+* Test data CER compared to the case insensitive SROIE v2 box texts: CER: 0.313

 ## Resources